New Family Info

 Brown-bagging it is always welcome, but Grate Thymes (our school lunch provider) provides great meals for your child as well.

 Families can purchase a virtual cafeteria card and load the card in any amount, receive email alerts when your account falls below a predetermined amount, set your account to be automatically replenished, and review your child’s purchases all online.
+New families may have a slight delay for their family info to be sent to the lunch system so they can load their child's card.

 Grate Thymes also accepts cash payments at the register.
 Menus, link to the virtual system, and order forms on the Lunch Info webpage, a dropdown in myAllSchool.
 Information is updated in early August.